agntcy/acp-spec/docs/README.md

 1. The server returns a run object which includes the run identifier and a status, the status at the beginning will be `pending`.
 1. The client retrieves the status of the run until completion.
 1. The server returns the run object with the updated status.
-1. The client request the output of the run.
+1. The client request the output of the run with the `wait` endpoint, which returns immediately, since the run is done.
 1. The server returns the final result of the run.

 >